How Long Does It Take to Get a Grant? Your Essential Timeline Guide

 4) Disbursement of Funds

-Once funding is awarded and approved, expect 1 to 3 months for disbursement.
-Funders may require signed agreements, compliance documentation, and a disbursement date schedule.
+After approval, expect 1 to 3 months for disbursement.
+Funders may require signed agreements and compliance documentation before releasing funds.

 What Affects the Timeline of Receiving a Grant?